gchan/easy_geoip/README.md

 ## IP Geolocation Services

 EasyGeoIP currently supports the geolocation services listed below.
-All these services are free, open source, and require no registration or authentication.
+All of these services are free, open source, and require no registration or authentication.

 Regardless of which service is used, geolocation information is returned in the same format for ease of use.
 See the `EasyGeoIP::GeoData` section below for more information.